WSUI: Early television

 Iowa is a pioneer in educational broadcasting.
-It is home to two of the oldest educational broadcast stations in the world, the University of Iowa's WSUI and Iowa State University's 640 WOI.
+It is home to two of the oldest educational broadcast stations in the world, WSUI and WOI.
 In 1933, The University of Iowa experimental TV station W9XK, later W9XUI, provided twice a week video programming, with WSUI providing the audio channel.

 By 1941, the FCC allocated TV channels 1 and 12 for the W9XUI television station.
 This early attempt at educational broadcasting ended with US entrance into World War II.
 The concept of pure educational television, which Dr. E.B.
 Kurtz and his Iowa colleagues pioneered, was buried by the commercial television system which dominated development of the electronic media in Iowa after World War II.

 Although the University of Iowa applied for a construction permit for station WSUI-TV on channel 11 in February 1948, it was not granted before the FCC halted the issuance of any new permits eight months later in the Freeze of 1948.
 In 1951, the university supported the reallocation of channel 11 to Des Moines for an educational television station there, and its own permit does not appear in any further records.
 Iowa PBS's KIIN-TV (channel 12) signed on in 1970, returning educational television to the area.